nucypher/nucypher/docs/source/index.rst

 satisfied, Ursula decrypts the provided re-encryption key share and re-encrypts the data to Bob's public key.
 Bob can subsequently decrypt the data with his private key.

-5. Ursulas earn fees and token rewards for performing re-encryption operations.
+5. Ursulas earn fees and token rewards for being available to perform re-encryption operations.

 More detailed information: